tuncayl/Island-Clash-Online/README.md

 # Island Clash Online
 I share the source codes of the Island Clash game that I made in my spare time.

-##  Patterns and optimization methods I use
+##  Patterns and optimization methods Used

 1. Observer Pattern
 2. State Machine Pattern